bright-science/CO7217/partII/mu4.md

 The lectures are supplemented with a presentation by Martin Fowler on domain specific languages.

 The exercises for this week consist of:
-* a quiz test that you can use to check your understanding on the module unit together;
+* a quiz test that you can use to check your understanding on the module unit;
-* a modelling exercise in which you will have to define the abstract of a domain-specific modelling language, namely a feature modelling language;
+* a modelling exercise in which you will have to define the abstract syntax of a domain-specific modelling language, namely a feature modelling language;
 * a programming exercise on metamodelling with the Eclipse Modeling Framework (EMF).

 ## Lectures